amine52a/FinanceTracker/README.md

-Angular Finance Project
+Angular Finance Project 💰📊
-Project Overview
+Project Overview 🚀
-This is a full-stack finance management application built with Angular for the frontend and Node.js for the backend.
-It helps users track and manage their finances with ease through a clean and interactive interface.
+This is a full-stack finance management app built with Angular (frontend) and Node.js (backend).
+It helps you track, analyze, and manage your personal or business finances effortlessly.

 ⚠️ Important Note ⚠️
 I made an error while pushing the project files.
 The frontend and backend code are in separate folders.
 Please download the frontend and backend folders separately, then place the frontend folder inside the main project directory when setting up.

-Features
+Features ✨
-User Authentication (login/register)
+🔐 User Authentication (Login/Register)

-Income and Expense Tracking
+💸 Income & Expense Tracking

-Budget Management
+📈 Budget Management

-Financial Dashboard with charts
+📊 Financial Dashboard with charts

-Responsive UI for desktop and mobile
+📱 Responsive UI for desktop & mobile

-Technologies Used
+Technologies Used 🛠️
 Angular (frontend)

 Node.js and Express (backend)